 You may also want to speak with an elder law attorney who can help guide you through the nuances of a successful Medicaid application.

-Veterans who are at least 65 years-old and who served during war time (though not necessarily in actual combat) may be eligible for financial assistance through the US Department of Veteran Affairs (VA) that can be used to help pay for care.
-Spouses, surviving spouses, and even other dependents of the veteran may be eligible for assistance in some cases as well.
+Veterans who are at least 65 years old and served during wartime (not necessarily in combat) may be eligible for financial assistance through the U.S. Department of Veteran Affairs (VA).
+Spouses, surviving spouses and other dependents may be eligible for assistance as well.

-There are three levels of VA benefits for wartime veterans and their dependents, which are based on the needs of the applicant.
+There are three levels of VA benefits for wartime veterans and their dependents:

-Assistance from the VA is “means tested,” in other words, only people who are deemed genuinely in need will receive an award.
-It also means that the amount of the benefit is based on the applicant’s income, assets, and needs.
-Applicants whose countable incomes are over maximum thresholds (excluding the home they live in and the care they drive), will usually be denied, but decisions are largely made on a case-by-case basis.
+Assistance from the VA is means-tested and will be allocated to people who are genuinely in need — meaning benefit is based on applicant’s assets, income and needs.
+Applicants whose countable income is over maximum thresholds (excluding home and car) will usually be denied, but decisions are largely made on a case-by-case basis.
 Those in borderline situations should still apply.

-Like Medicaid, VA benefits can be extraordinarily complex.
-For this reason you might also consider speaking with a Veteran Services Officer.
-Veteran Services Officers volunteer through the United States, frequently at hubs for veterans like American Legion halls Veteran of Foreign Wars (VFW) lodges.
+Like Medicaid, VA benefits can be extraordinarily complex and should be dealt with by a Veteran Services Officer.
+Veteran Services Officers volunteer through the United States, frequently at hubs for veterans like American Legion Halls and Veteran of Foreign Wars (VFW) lodges.

-To apply for VA health care or determine eligibility,
+To apply for VA health care or to determine eligibility: